valrotan/RenderEngine/README.md

 - *math* - standalone module for geometric primitives, vector functions, and other geometric functions
 - *visualizer* - standalone module to visualize renders using the GTK+ toolkit
 - *renderer* - module responsible for tracking the scene state and performing raytracing.
 Depends on the *math* module.
+- *fileReader* - module to read in the .obj file with triangle verticies.

 ## TODO + Bug/Modification tracker:
 - [x] Camera orientations